 An effective and efficient workforce is key to the success of any business and is reliant on having the right people with the necessary skills and experience to carry out the required tasks.
 Recruitment is the first step to determine if prospective candidates are suited to the organisational culture and have the correct aptitude for the role.
 The recruitment, selection and induction process is a significant investment for employers and the cost of replacing an employee is estimated to be around £30,000, with a considerable amount of this being due to the loss of productivity (ACAS, 2017).
 One of the key goals of any business should be to attract and retain the best employees and having a strong recruitment process in place will facilitate this.
-The following areas should be taken into consideration during the recruitment process:
+The following recruitment tips should be taken into consideration during the recruitment process:

 - Accurately assess staffing needs